arthurcant/PetDevShop/README.md

 > npm install

-Package i used and that you've got to your machine to run this project:
+Packages installed as global that i used and you've got to your machine to run this project:

 * typescript
 * mustache